. > ...

 After the Roman period land in England was divided into estates on a new pattern, from which the medieval manors developed, though this may perhaps have been to some extent a reversion to pre-Roman landholdings.

 England is thought to have been covered with a network of minster churches before it was divided into parishes within bishoprics.
-Leyton came to be within the administrative ‘hundred’ of Becontree centred on Barking.
-It is likely that the Christian centre for Leyton was Barking. >>
+It is likely that the Christian centre for Leyton was Barking, though London was of course nearby.

 The photo on this page is of a carved stone in the church of St Dunstan, Stepney.

-The English countryside seems to have taken form under the Anglo-Saxons.
+The English countryside seems to have taken shape under the Anglo-Saxons.
 Communities were formed from people living in groups (hamlets, villages and towns), from landholdings that became manors, and for Christian religious observance in parishes that supported a priest.
 The boundaries of these different kinds of communities had only an approximate relationship with each other.